Francisco Maturana: Manager

 Motivated by Uruguayans Aníbal Ruíz and Luis Cubilla, he started managing the Colombian team Once Caldas in 1986.
-The following year, the Colombian Football Federation hired him to manage the national team's youth squad and then was quickly promoted to manage the Senior Squad to compete in the 1987 Copa América, where they reached third place by beating the host Argentina.
+The following year, the Colombian Football Federation hired him to manage the national team's youth squad and was quickly promoted to manage the Senior Squad to compete in the 1987 Copa América, where they reached third place by beating the host Argentina.
 During this time, he was also hired to manage his former team, Atlético Nacional.
 Then, in 1989, he had his most successful year in his career.
 He led Atlético Nacional, composed of many Colombian legends, to win the Copa Libertadores for the first time for any Colombian club.
-Using Atlético Nacional players as a base for the National Team, he qualified the team to the 1990 World Cup after 28 years of absence.
+Using Atlético Nacional players as a base for the National Team, he qualified the team for the 1990 World Cup after 28 years of absence.
 In December, he lost the Intercontinental Cup to AC Milan at the last minute of overtime.
 An upset to what would have been the perfect season.
 The following year he led Colombia to its best performance in World Cup competition until 2014 by reaching the second round and losing to Cameroon.

 After the World Cup, he was hired as coach of Spain's Real Valladolid.
 He was rumored to be the next Real Madrid coach for the 1991–92 season.
 In 1993, he was voted as the South American coach of the year by El Pais and he was ranked third in Spanish Newspaper Marca's list of the world's greatest managers.

 He returned to Colombia in 1992. and got his team América de Cali champion of Colombia.
 In 1993, he got Colombia qualified for a second time in a row to a World Cup, with a historic triumph over Argentina in Buenos Aires by 5–0.
 That score made Colombia a surprising favorite for the 1994 World Cup, but the performance there was disappointing, as the team was eliminated in the first round, being defeated by United States and Romania, although it was understood that the team's make-up had been heavily influenced by rampant threats from the cartel groups at the time.

 He later had a brief stint as coach of Atlético Madrid and in 1995 he was hired as the trainer of Ecuador National Football Team.
 After failing to get Ecuador qualified for the 1998 FIFA World Cup, he returned to Colombia to coach Millonarios.

 In 1999, he briefly coached Costa Rica, and in 2000 he also coached Peru for a few months.

 He would later return to coach Colombia for the 2001 Copa América, winning it for the first time.
 His latest jobs as a coach would include Saudi Arabian side Al-Hilal, where he won the domestic league and the Asian Champions League and a new stint for Colombia and Argentina's Colón de Santa Fe.

 He worked for FIFA as a technical adviser where he has held various coaching seminars around the world with the likes of Fabio Capello and Cesar Menotti.